+Having genital herpes does not affect your ability to have a baby.
 As an expectant parent eagerly awaiting the birth of your new baby, you are probably taking a number of steps to ensure your baby's health.
 One step many experts recommend is that you become informed about herpes simplex virus (HSV).
 This common virus is usually a mild infection in adults.
-But in infants, HSV can cause a rare, but serious, illness.
+But in infants, HSV can cause a very rare, but serious, illness.
+It is important to tell your health care professional or midwife if you or your partner have had a history of genital herpes.
+They will then be able to provide information, reassurance and optimal management.